myNBGcode/nbg-python-sdk/docs/source/user/account_information.rst

 Authentication
 --------------

-The Account Information API utilizes OAuth2 for authentication and authorization.
+The Account Information API utilizes OAuth2 for authentication.
 The OAuth2 authentication flow can be described in a few steps:

-1. Prompt user to visit the url from :meth:`get_authorization_code_url() <nbg.account_information.AccountInformationPSD2Client.get_authorization_code_url>`.
+1. Prompt user to visit the URL from :meth:`get_authorization_code_url() <nbg.account_information.AccountInformationPSD2Client.get_authorization_code_url>`.
 2. After they authenticate with their NBG account, they will be redirected to the ``redirect_url`` you provided
 3. Grab the ``authorization_code`` from the ``code`` GET parameters in the ``redirect_url``